- Attraction Seating

 The America Gardens Theater

-Special events here include the Candlelight Processional (late November - December); Eat to the Beat Concerts during the Fall Food and Wine Festival;and Flower Power Concerts during the Flower and Garden Festival, which feature acts such as Davy Jones of The Monkees.
+Special events here include the Candlelight Processional (late November - December); Eat to the Beat Concerts during the Fall Food and Wine Festival; Flower Power Concerts during the Flower and Garden Festival, and the Sounds Like Summer series (sound alike bands).

 Funnel Cakes - For those seeking a fried dough treat don't miss the Funnel Cake kiosk to the right of the American Adventure Pavilion.